When I first started tutoring, I had no idea what to charge my clients. $25/hr? $50? $100? Less? More?

 I scoured the internet for individual tutors, called tutoring companies, and even browsed Craigslist in an attempt to understand the tutoring market.

-After many years as a private tutor and 3 years of running my own agency, I thought it might be useful to share what I learned about tutors, the rates they charge, and the factors that go into those rates.
+After many years as a private tutor and 3 years of running my own agency, I thought it might be useful to share what I have learned about tutors, the rates they charge, and the factors that go into those rates.

 Junior Tutors: Up to $70/hr